nevermined-io/app_docs/docs/tutorials/15-smart-contract-access.md

 First you need to decide what you need to protect.
 This is totally dependent on your Smart Contract logic.
 In our example we are going to protect the `claim` method.
 This method is used to claim a giveaway in an ERC20 token contract.

-### 2. Integrate with the Subscription NFT
+### 2. Integrate with the Smart Subscription NFT

-Next, you need to link the Solidity code of your Smart Contract with the Subscription NFT contract.
+Next, you need to link the Solidity code of your Smart Contract with the Smart Subscription NFT contract.
 Because the Nevermined contract uses the ERC721 format, you can use the standard ERC721 interfaces to interact with it.

 ```solidity
 IERC721 subscriptionNFT = IERC721(subscriptionNFTAddress);